About Domestic Violence

 If You Are a Survivor of Domestic Violence

-Remember that you are NOT to blame.
+You are NOT to blame.
 Domestic violence is the abuser’s fault, not yours.

 Give yourself permission to make your own decisions.
 You may or may not want to report the abuse, may or may not want to talk to someone about it, may or may not want help in dealing with the situation.
 Right now it’s important for you to have control over some part of your life.
 This may be difficult, and you may have mixed feelings about what to do.
 Give yourself permission to make the decisions that are best and healthiest for you.

-Everyone handles it differently.
+Everyone handles abuse differently.
 You may find yourself behaving in ways you don’t usually behave.
 You may have trouble concentrating or making decisions.
 You may not enjoy the same things you used to.
 These are normal responses to abuse.
-If you can find ways to be safer and improve your situation, go ahead and use them if even others may not approve.
+If you can find ways to feel safer and happier/healthier, do what you need to do to take care of yourself.

 Are you being treated with respect?
 Remember, when one person scares, hurts, or continually puts down another person; that’s abuse—and it’s not okay.